ClemensElflein/openmower.de/content/en/docs/robot-assembly/prepare-the-parts/prepare-sd-card/_index.md

   In this step we will install the SD card and configure the basic settings for our mower.
 ---

-We have created a Docker image that contains the Open Mower software.
+We have created a Container image that contains the Open Mower software.
 Additionally, we have created a Raspberry Pi image that is modified specifically for Open Mower use.
 In this step, we flash the image and do some basic setup for your mower.

 ## Prerequisites

 In order to follow this guide, you will need:
 - **An SD card with at least 16 GB**
 - **A PC with the Raspberry Pi Imager Software installed:**<br/>